Mark Bedford

 Mark William Bedford (born 24 August 1961), nicknamed Bedders, is an English musician, songwriter and composer.
-Bedford came to prominence in the late 1970s as the bass guitarist for the English ska band Madness.
+Bedford came to prominence in the late 1970s as the bassist for the ska and pop band Madness.

 Early life

 Mark Bedford was born on 24 August 1961, in Islington, London, England.
 He started to buy records at the age of 11 or 12.
 Around this time, he listened to music in the charts and North American artists such as Neil Young.
 He began to play bass guitar at the age of 13 in order to accompany friends who played the guitar.

+Bedford worked as at a silk screen printing business before Madness.

+Career

+Madness

-Bedford attended William Ellis School in Kentish Town and met members of the North London Invaders at one of their gigs.
-He was asked to a band rehearsal and was impressed by the musicianship on display.
+Bedford attended William Ellis School in Kentish Town, where he played in his first band at thirteen years old.
+In 1978, Bedford met members of the North London Invaders at one of their gigs.
+He was asked to a band rehearsal and was impressed by the musicianship on display, as well as the determination of keyboardist Mike Barson.
 Bedford was friends with the Invaders' drummer Gary Dovey, but after a confrontation with saxophonist Lee Thompson, Dovey left the band.
 Bedford brought Dan Woodgate into the band, and he was introduced as the final member of the then six-piece group which became Madness.

-Career

 Although not a major songwriter in Madness, Bedford co-wrote one of the band's more emotive songs "One Better Day" with Suggs.
 He was also responsible for co-writing "Not Home Today", "Disappear", "Return of the Los Palmas 7", "Deceives the Eye", "Stepping into Line" and "Maybe in Another Life".
 The only song he wrote entirely on his own was "Mummy's Boy", which appeared on the band's debut album One Step Beyond...
+The most recent song he wrote for Madness was "Maybe In Another Life", which was the B-side of their 1986 farewell single, "(Waiting For) The Ghost Train".

+Madness reformed in 1992 with all seven original members.
+Bedford was briefly inactive from the band in 1995 and 1996, with Norman Watt-Roy of The Blockheads stepping in for him.